chryswoods/siremol.org/tutorials/somd/Lysozyme/FESetup.md

 === All molecules built successfully ===
 ```

 A new directory would have been created now called ```_protein```, with a subdirectory called ```1AKI```.
-In This directory all necessary files for the prepared protein can now be found.
+In this directory all necessary files for running an MD simulation of the protein can now be found.
 In particular, we are interested in two files: ```solvated.parm7``` and ```min00001.rst7```.
 The first one contains the topology information for AMBER and the latter the minimized coordinates.
 These two files will be used as input for the MD simulations and its time to equilibrate the system.
-This can also be done using FESetup.
-Here we will instead use SOMD for the equilibration.
+In theory this can also be done using FESetup, or some other simulation tool, but here we will use SOMD for the equilibration.
 <center> <a href="Equib.html"> <img src="Buttons/Next.jpg" alt="Next" style="width: 80px;  min-width: 50px;" /></a> </center>

 &nbsp;